TanmayArya-1p/lec3/README.md

     - `homeMoveCallback` - called everytime the home player makes a move (useful for syncing moves between remote clients).
     - `endGameCallback` - called when the game concludes and can be used for cleanup functionalities.

-This allows you to inject custom logic for the AwayPlayer.
+- This allows you to inject custom logic for the AwayPlayer.
 For example, to implement an NPC, simply provide a `enemyMoveCallback` function to the BattleSimulator that will be invoked at each of its turns to decide the move.
-Similarly, `RTCPlayer` can be directly integrated into `BattleSimulator` by supplying its move function as a hook.
+- Similarly, `RTCPlayer` can be directly integrated into `BattleSimulator` by supplying its move function as a hook and calling the functions of `BattleSimulator` to replicate the moves of the remote player.